 Hair loss can affect anyone with Covid-19, not just those who have experienced severe symptoms.

-The severity of hair loss from Covid-19 coronavirus can vary from person to person depending on their immune system response; however, having experienced one type does not mean you'll experience another when exposed again later on down the line!
+The severity of hair loss after Covid 19 coronavirus can vary from person to person depending on their immune system response; however, having experienced one type does not mean you'll experience another when exposed again later on down the line!

 Be aware of the virus' fallout on your mental health.